• Bonuses

 Panama is one of the world’s leading jurisdictions when it comes to legalizing offshore casinos.
 The Panama Gaming Control Board (JCJ), the country’s regulated, passed Resolution No. 65 of October 25, 2002, which legalized internet gambling and allowed it to legalize offshore casinos.
 However, the locals can’t bet on the sites.
 The complete list of regulations can be found on JCJ’s site.

-Panama’s National Assembly announced that a cryptocurrency regulated the use of crypto assets for any commercial transactions, which effectively means players can use cryptos for gambling, even though they are not allowed to gamble on Panama-licensed offshore casinos.
+Panama’s National Assembly announced that a cryptocurrency regulated the use of crypto assets for any commercial transactions, which effectively means players can use cryptos for gambling, even though they are not allowed to gamble at Panama-licensed offshore casinos.

 Paraguay